docsforadobe/javascript-tools-guide/docs/extendscript-toolkit/inspecting-object-models.md

 - The **Core JavaScript Classes** dictionary includes Adobe tools and utilities such as File and Folder.
 - The **ScriptUI Classes** dictionary shows the interface elements defined in the ScriptUI JavaScript module.
-- Each Adobe application defines a dictionary for that application’s Document Object Model (DOM).
+- Each Adobe application defines a dictionary for that application's Document Object Model (DOM).
 The dictionary for a particular application may not be available until you launch that application, or until you select it as a target in the Toolkit.